robcog-iai/RobCoG/Documentation/Sublevels.md

 * Then place your lights in a seperate level.
 You can create a new level or Add an existing one, as shown above.

-* Right-click your sub-level > *Lighting Scenario* > *Change to Lighting Scenario*.
+* Right-click your sublevel > *Lighting Scenario* > *Change to Lighting Scenario*.
 Or toggle the light icon next to it.

 ![](Img/ToggleLightingScenario.jpg)